 But, who knows, though, the Russians are “evil,” so anything and everything should be expected.

 “This project is motivated by the need to highlight the potentially catastrophic consequences of current US and Russian nuclear war plans.
-The risk of nuclear war has increased dramatically in the past two years as the United States and Russia have abandoned long-standing nuclear arms control treaties, started to develop new kinds of nuclear weapons and expanded the circumstances in which they might use nuclear weapons,” the description of Princeton’s SGS outlines.
+The risk of nuclear war has increased dramatically in the past two years as the United States and Russia have abandoned long-standing nuclear arms control treaties, started to develop new kinds of nuclear weapons and expanded the circumstances in which they might use nuclear weapons,”

 How it essentially manages to get the situation wrong from the first 30 seconds of a 4-minute video is puzzling.
 Regardless, yes, Russian President Vladimir Putin has warned that Russia would retaliate with nuclear strikes if the US were the first to launch them (or another adversary), and its doctrine also states that.